 Isaiah had this to say about Satan (aka Lucifer).
 “How art thou fallen from heaven, O Lucifer, son of the morning!
 How art thou cut to the ground, which didst weaken the nations!
-For thou hast said in thine heart, I will ascend into the heaven, I will exalt my throne above the stars of Elohim: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High” (Isaiah 14:12-14).
+For thou hast said in thine heart, I will ascend into the heaven, I will exalt my throne above the stars of Elohim: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High” (Isaiah 14:12-14, emphasis added).
 Satan has had some very lofty aspirations and in the time of the end he will attain unto some of them in his thinking.
 He has been setting up mankind for this his greatest deception of the ages.
-He has perverted the scriptures so that many are going to accept him as Elohim and bow down and worship him.
+He has perverted the Scriptures so that many are going to accept him as Elohim and bow down and worship him.

 And Satan will set up his throne in Jerusalem, the city that Elohim had chosen for His worship.
 From the Scripture just quoted we find these words: “I will sit also upon the mount of the congregation, in the sides of the north."
 “In the sides of the north” is associated with the city of Jerusalem.
 “Great is Yahuwah, and greatly to be praised in the city of our Elohim, in the mountain of His holiness.
 Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King” (Psalm 48:1, 2, emphasis added).
 Satan will usurp Elohim’s position in the location where Elohim had set up His earthly Temple for worship!

 So Satan makes his boast that he “will sit also upon the mount of congregation, in the sides of the north” which we see is the city of Jerusalem.
 For many, they will believe that this is beginning of the 1,000 millennium of peace.
-But to the follower of the true Messiah it will be the signal that Yahushua is soon to return.
+But to the follower of the true Messiah it will be the signal that Yahushua is very soon to return.